 It is important to understand what these rules mean; an animal that is provoked and subsequently attacks the person provoking them is not considered dangerous.
 However, the owner of an animal who has previously attacked or bit someone can be held liable for any injuries the dog causes.

-What to do if You’re the Victim of a Dog Attack
+Are You the Victim of a Dog Attack?

 The first thing you need to do is file a report with the police after seeking medical attention.
 Generally, if you’re reporting a dangerous dog, you need to do so in writing and you may be required to have the statement notarized.